hpcaicontainer/singularity-vnc/README.md

   sbatch job.slurm
   ```
   After submitting job, the job output will show which server the vnc is running on, then you can access that node with the vnc_port set in the job file.
+  If you want to use the pycharm in the vnc, you need download the pycharm package from pycharm website, and put the pycharm package under user's home directory /home/zcf, in the vnc, you will be able to see the pycharm package and use it.